bramyeni/bash-scripts/readme.md

 # My bash script collections

 ## Setup Fully automated Kubernetes Cluster Master and X number of Worker nodes
+This script does the following:
-This script will install cluster on Master node, then it automatically ssh to woker nodes and join the cluster.
+- Install Kubernetes cluster on Master node, then it automatically ssh to woker nodes and join the cluster.
 The number of worker nodes can be as many as you like
+- Choose container runtime either containerd or crio
+- Run in debug mode
+- Relocated /var/lib/kubelet, /var/lib/containers, /var/lib/containerd , /run/containers, /run/containerd to other filesystem
+- Auto resolve issues with cgroup v2 by altering grub parameter, run grub-mkconfig/update-grub then reboot the node
+- Auto reboot all nodes on the cluster to resolve issues when switching container runtime from containerd to crio or vice versa
+- Prompt for master node, commad-separated worker nodes, or worker node with basename with sequential numbers

 ### Pre-requisites
-- The Rule of worker node's name must have a base name (E.g: lxk8snode) which will be stored into env variable K8SNODE and then no of worker nodes (E.g: 100) which will be stored into env variable NOOFWORKERS
+- Script must be copied to master node and must be run from master node
-- The worker nodes must all be running and the login credential password must all be the same on all those 100 worker nodes and this login must have sudo root
+- The worker nodes must all be running and the login credential password must all be the same on all those N number of worker nodes and this login must have permission to sudo to root
-- The parameter will be similar to setup-k8scrio.sh script
+- The parameter is quite similar to setup-k8stiny.sh

 ### Installing Kubernetes Cluster with 1 master and 100 worker nodes
 #### Assumptions: